check-spelling/ingress-gce/docs/contrib/cluster-setup.md

 This doc outlines the steps needed to run Ingress-GCE binary locally:
 * Setup of a dev GKE cluster.
 * Authorization configuration to it.
-* Buldinging and running the Ingress-GCE bibnary locally.
+* Buldinging and running the Ingress-GCE binary locally.

 ## Create the cluster